Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-29 00:25:20
+Last Updated: 2025-04-30 00:25:10

-Monsters Are Real, And Ghosts Are Real Too.
-They Live Inside Us, And Sometimes, They Win.
+People Must Learn To Hate And If They Can Learn To Hate, They Can Be Taught To Love.

-By Stephen King
+By Nelson Mandela